sphinx-doc/sphinx/doc/domains.rst

    Describe a JavaScript function.
 If you want to document optional arguments use square brackets as :ref:`documented <signatures>` for Python signatures.

+These roles are provided to refer to the described objects:

+.. role:: js:func